le0pard/storybook-addon-root-attribute/README.md

 import 'storybook-addon-root-attribute/register';
 ```

-If you want use toolbar instead panel, you need add this:
+If you want use toolbar instead panel, you need add this instead previous import:

 ```js
 import 'storybook-addon-root-attribute/registerToolBar';